Quick Summary

 Budget Backpackers

 Pick Airalo.
-A 3 GB / 15-day plan at ~$8.50 handles Google Maps, Hyperdia/Navitime for trains, and basic messaging.
+A 3 GB / 7-day plan at ~$8.00 handles Google Maps, Navitime/Jorudan for trains, and basic messaging.
 Supplement with free WiFi at konbini (convenience stores), stations, and hostels.

 Business Travelers

 Pick Airalo 10–20 GB.
 Full-speed, no-throttle fixed plans handle video calls and email attachments without the unpredictability of Holafly’s fair-use cap.
-Tethering works without the 500 MB daily limit.
+Tethering works without Holafly’s 1 GB daily hotspot cap.

 Families

 Pick Holafly.
 Unlimited data on one parent’s phone, shared via hotspot to kids’ devices for navigation and entertainment.
-The 500 MB/day hotspot cap won’t cover Netflix streaming, but it handles maps, messaging, and photo uploads across multiple phones.
+The daily hotspot cap (1 GB per day on current Japan plans) won’t cover Netflix streaming, but it handles maps, messaging, and photo uploads across multiple phones.

 Long-Term Stays (30+ Days)